Nynxz/3813ICT-Assignment-2/README.md

   - If not, gets all groups user is ADMIN / USER of
   - Returns array of Groups
 - `(GET) /groups/all`
+  - returns all the groups
 - `(GET) /groups/channels`
+  - returns all the channels of a group
 - `(GET) /groups/info`
+  - returns information about a group
 - `(GET) /groups/users`
   - Gets all the users of a specific group
   - TODO: add validation (user of group, admin or super)